wvwa25/SWE_Team_5/README.md

 # Team 5 - Intro to SWE Project

-  Welcome to the Team 5 project repository for SWE 3313, Introduction to Software Engineering.
+  Welcome to the Team 5 class project repository for SWE 3313, Introduction to Software Engineering.
-  Our presentations, documentation, source code and artifacts for the class project will be located here.
+  Our presentations, documentation, source code and artifacts will be located here.

-  We will build an e-commerce website using [*insert technology and tools here*] to sell [*insert item sold here*].
+  For our application, we will build an e-commerce website using C# and ASP.NET Core Blazor to sell magical Dungeons & Dragons items in exchange for gold coins.

+  Please visit the links below for more information about our team and our project plan.

 ### Meet our Team
   - [Trey Morris](Project/trey_morris-résumé.md)